j143910/ipriot-car_park-prj/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

->Q. Which class is responsible for the number of available bays (and why)?
+>Q. Which class is responsible for the number of available bays (and why)?<br>
+   > CarPark as a car park consists of many bays
 >
->Q. Which class is responsible for the current temperature (and why)?
+>Q. Which class is responsible for the current temperature (and why)?<br>
+> CarPark as this allows all displays to get temperature from one location
 >
->Q. Which class is responsible for the time (and why)?
+>Q. Which class is responsible for the time (and why)?<br>
->
+> CarPark as this will allow for one source of truth for the current time
 --------

 ##### Detour: implement available bays